claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Route tables:** where network traffic are directed.
 	- different types:
-		- Main route tables: created with VPC cannot be deleted
+		- **Main route tables:** created with VPC cannot be deleted
-		- Custom route table: toute table that you can create
+		- **Custom route table:** toute table that you can create
 - You can share a VPC trough the same account using **AWS Resources Acess Manager**

+> [!NOTE]
+> **There is no concept of Public and Private subnets.** Public subnets are subnets that have: - “Auto-assign public IPv4 address” set to “Yes” - The subnet route table has an attached Internet Gateway
+>
+> This allows the resources within the subnet to make requests that go to the public internet. **A subnet is private by default.**

 ### Internet Gateway
 Used to **connect public resources to the internet** (use NAT gateway for private resources since they need network address translation)
 - Work both with IPV4 and IPV6, and perform network translation for instances that have been assigned public IPV4 addresses.